z-larsen/AzureResourceTagger/README.md

 every resource group that doesn't already have the tag starts failing deployments.

-The Azure Resource Tagger scans what exists, determines what's missing what's missing, bulk-apply the right tags, then turn on enforcement knowing nothing will break.
+The Azure Resource Tagger scans what exists, determines what's missing and bulk applies your desired tags.

 ---